Customer collaborations are crucial, says the UCMTF

 Andritz Nonwoven, which includes French companies Andritz Thibeau and Andritz Perfojet, is currently enjoying great success in China and the USA.

-“Since mid-2016, we’ve experienced a really high demand for new nonwoven lines that appears to be totally disconnected from the general slow-down of growth reported for China’s economy,” says Laurent Jallat, the company’s Monbonnot, France-based head of nonwoven marketing.
+“Since mid-2016, we’ve experienced a really high demand for new nonwoven lines that appear to be totally disconnected from the general slow-down of growth reported for China’s economy,” says Laurent Jallat, the company’s Montbonnot, France-based head of nonwoven marketing.
 “New lines are now on stream to offer top-quality spunlace fabrics complying with international standards.

 “The ‘Make in America’ approach that’s currently being heavily pushed by US retailers and OEMs – and to a certain extent the government – is also encouraging investors to build nonwoven lines within the US, whether they are American or from elsewhere in the world.
 Turkey’s Mogul is one of the latest examples of a foreign investor building a new plant to serve the US domestic market.
 These investments are based on high capacity lines for which Andritz can provide adapted solutions.”